 Scout Day at the Zoo

-On October 3rd about 100 Boy Scouts and Cub Scouts attended scout day at the Woodland Park Zoo.
+About 100 Boy Scouts and Cub Scouts attended scout day at the Woodland Park Zoo.
 The main purpose of this event to show the fun of Scouting, to recruit new Scouts and show them how fun Scouting really is.
 Scouts from Troops 282, 673, 618 and others set up exhibits on the North Meadow of the zoo.

 Our exhibit was building a 30 foot monkey bridge using our lashing and pioneering skills.
 We arrived at the zoo at 9am and had the bridge built by about 10:45am.
 We built our monkey bridge out of two double a-frame supports, a 1″ thick main rope, and 1/2″ upper ropes tied to a 1-1-1 anchor system with ratchet tension straps.
 When we first began to apply tension to the main line, one of our six steel anchor points snapped and we had to replace the front two steel anchor points with 2″ thick wooden posts.
 We also reinforced the other steel anchor points with rebar.